Copyright You Are Not Alone PTSD BC. All rights reserved.

 First and foremost, You are not alone – PTSD BC is a small, but growing, grassroots lobby group that got its start in October 2014.
 The group was founded by paramedic, Lisa Jennings, who felt that WorkSafeBC was making first responders, making a (diagnosed) mental health injury claim, go through undue stress, hardship, causing further trauma and jump through arduous hoops that they were not making a person with a physical injury, with similar medical reports go through.

-The focus of our group’s lobbying efforts are to have the Government change Section 5.1 of the Workers Compensation Act, to include a Presumptive Clause.
-Although Section 5.1 works well for the majority of Workers, it holds First Responders to unattainable standards, "we should be used to this, you knew this when you got into the job".
-A Presumptive Clause would insure that first responders would not have to prove their mental health injury was work related as it stood at the time.
+The focus of our group’s lobbying efforts were to have the Government change Section 5.1 of the Workers Compensation Act, to include a Presumptive Clause.
+Although Section 5.1 works well for the majority of Workers, it held First Responders to unattainable standards, "we should be used to this, you knew this when you got into the job".
+A Presumptive Clause would ensure that first responders would not have to prove their mental health injury was work related as it stood at the time.
 These claims took years to either be accepted and the injured Worker is put through psychological assessments, repeatedly, having to relive the event which re-traumatizes them even further.
 Instead the onus would be WorkSafe BC to prove that a claim for PTSD for example, was not resulting from a work place incident or non-existent at all.
 During this process, the worker will receive immediate and appropriate treatment from a psychologist/psychiatrist who specializes not only in PTSD but one that understands the work of a first responder and and financial benefits, so that living in poverty is not the reality that so many are forced to try to live through.
 Such a Clause was legislated in Albera in 2012 and has been tremendously successful in a cost saving measure and more importantly, saving the lives of their First Responders.

 Educational presentations on PTSD: Breaking the silence